How to Use HIFIS and its Functionalities

 Engaging service providers on implementing a Homelessness Management Information System (HMIS) and supporting ongoing data management is a significant undertaking.
 Strategies and project planning are essentials aspects of any successful implementation.
 It also requires the collaboration of service providers, front line users, and clients to leverage multidisciplinary team and create change.

-This course is intended to support HIFIS users in communities.
-It is comprised of a user guide which describes the multiple modules and functionnalities and explains the steps on how to use them.
-The course also includes videos and recorded webinars which provide detailed information on specific modules and functionnalities.
+This collection of resources is intended to support HIFIS users in communities.
+It is comprised of a user guide which describes the multiple modules and functionalities and explains the steps on how to use them.
+The collection of resources also includes videos and recorded webinars which provide detailed information on specific modules and functionalities.

 HIFIS is a web-enabled HMIS that can provide communities with the information they need to further their efforts with addressing homelessness.
 It allows multiple service providers from the same geographic area to implement coordinated access using real-time information about people experiencing homelessness and the resources they need to find and keep a home.

 By adopting HIFIS, communities acquire the capacity to collect homelessness sector information that can be used to monitor existing trends, support decision-making and contribute to advancing the understanding of homelessness in Canada.